Tag Archives: sourcing

 Introduction

 Global supply chains are undergoing a fundamental transformation.
 Rising labor costs, demand for faster product cycles, and the need for operational resilience have forced companies to rethink how and where they produce goods.
 The pandemic exposed critical vulnerabilities in centralized production models, while geopolitical tensions have accelerated the push toward diversified manufacturing footprints.
-In this environment, third-party manufacturing has shifted from a cost-cutting tactic to a strategic imperative.
-Rather than committing capital to facilities and equipment, brands are leveraging the expertise, infrastructure, and scale of established third-party manufacturers to bring products to market faster and more cost-effectively.

 In this article, we at Valians break down what third-party manufacturing is, how it works in practice, and why it has become a cornerstone of modern international expansion strategies.